ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

 * If a write can happen at any replica, then this is good for latency and availability, but now you have a potential of concurrent writes to replicas, which will need to be merged.
+* First they mention single-master eager replication.
+    * All transactions that write must go to the master.
+    * The master gets locks.
+    * It forwards the writes to the slaves.
+They must process these in the same order.
+But that is trivial.
+Just timestamp the transactions in the order they start.
+Slaves apply in this order.
+    * The slaves can allow reads, but they must get read locks from the central site.
+The central site can either do the read, or it can just grant the lock.
+        * But that's stupid.
+Just obtain read locks at the slave sites.
 * They do discuss primary copy eager replication.
 They suggest 2PL to ensure serializability.
     * They mention you can also do distributed eager replication.